 When conjunctions occurred, when two planets were together in the same degree of longitude, the stock market usually reversed direction.
 This was a major discovery, but conjunctions occurred infrequently and there was much stock market activity for which I could not account.
 I couldn't see any effect of the other angles that affected the stock market, besides the conjunction.

 My reading of The Jupiter Effect by Plage and Gribbin changed the way I approached my research.
 That book changed my research from an Earth centered to a Sun centered perspective.
-The planets' positions aren't affecting the Earth in particular, they are affecting the sun, which then affects us.
+It made sense that the planets' positions aren't affecting the Earth in particular, they are affecting the sun, which then affects us.
 So I walked away from the geocentric, Earth-centered philosophy into a more all-inclusive, heliocentric, Sun-centered view of things.
 I re-did everything I'd previously done in geocentric figures, with heliocentric numbers.
 I did a couple months in heliocentric and immediately found better alignment to the stock market than with geocentric numbers.
-I believed then that the sun was being affected by the planetary alignments, which in turn affected Earth (although I now believe that this BT effect is not the Sun affecting the solar system, but a universal effect on all planetary bodies).
+I believed then that the sun was being affected by the planetary alignments, which in turn affected Earth and all planetary bodies.

 The planets-affecting-Sun-affecting-Earth theory drew me to the study of solar data and relating it to planetary cycles.
 I wasn't a physicist, but I could chart statistics, and solar statistics compared to planetary cycles were showing startling similarities.
 Conjunctions usually caused increased solar activity (there are published papers supporting this claim as shown below).